 - For the safety of the children, cars are not permitted to drop off the students in front of the school on West 45th Street. - Limousine pick-ups or drop offs are not permitted. - An authorized person must pick up students at the designated location. - At dismissal and arrival no parking is allowed and no one should be getting out of their vehicles.
 (Pre-K parents may park at Pre-K area to drop off & pick up at the Pre-K gate). - Cooperation with the teachers is mandatory for the safety of students. - Changes in regular dismissal for any student must be in writing. - For your child's safety students to be released as walkers must be approved by the administration. - Please note that students not picked up by 3:30 p.m. are automatically placed into the Extended Day Program.
 Parents will be charged a fee of \$5.00 per day if student is picked up from 3:31pm-3:45 pm, and \$10.00 per day from 3:46 pm-6:00 pm.
-The school expects the cooperation of all parents in this matter in order to keep students safe and protected. - After 3:30 pm all students MUST report to either, Extended Day Program or their authorized activity, otherwise disciplinary action will be taken. - Students who serve detention must be picked up from the detention center. - School Early Dismissal Days: Pre-K building students are dismissed at 12:45 pm, Kindergarten through 5th grade students at 1:00 pm, and 6th through 8th students at 1:15 pm.
+The school expects the cooperation of all parents in this matter in order to keep students safe and protected. - After 3:30 pm all students MUST report to either, Extended Day Program or their authorized activity, otherwise disciplinary action will be taken. - Students who serve detention must be picked up from the detention center. - School Early Dismissal Days: Pre-K through 5th grade students are dismissed at 12:00 pm and 6th through 8th students at 12:15 pm.
+No lunch will be served on Early Dismissal Days.
+(If student attends After Care on Early Dismissal Days, please pack a lunch for them).